National Defence Academy (India): Air Force

 The Air Force Training Team (AFTT) aims at training Air Force cadets in the basics of military aviation through ground training and flying training.
-Ground training is conducted with the help of modern training aids, aircraft models, and cross-sectional models of aero-engines and ng consists of a minimum of eight sorties on the Super Dimona aircraft.
+Ground training is conducted with the help of modern training aids, aircraft models, and cross-sectional models of aero-engines and instruments, Radio Telephony simulators, Flight simulators and other methods.
+Flying training consists of a minimum of eight sorties on the Super Dimona aircraft.
 Cadets also get exposure to deflection firing through Skeet shooting.
 Visits to key Air Force training establishments, Air Force Stations, and civil aviation centers are also undertaken to give cadets first-hand experience of aviation activities.
 Visits to Air Force Academy, Air Wing at Indian Armament Technology, Air Base at Pune, and College of Military Engineering are organized to enable the Air Force cadets to appreciate the Air Force aspects.
-Flying training at the AFTT is fully backed by an Automatic Weather Station, Air Traffic Control Station, a paved runway, and dispersal for six aircraft.
+Flying training at the AFTT is fully backed by an Automatic Weather Station, an Air Traffic Control Station, a paved runway, and dispersal for six aircraft.

 The AFTT was formed towards the end of 1956.
-The aim of the AFTT is to introduce the VI Term cadets to gliding and allied professional subjects, which in turn prepares them for their professional training in the Air Force flying establishments.
+The AFTT aims to introduce the VI Term cadets to gliding and allied professional subjects, which in turn prepares them for their professional training in the Air Force flying establishments.
 Over the last 60 years, gliding training has evolved into flying training.
-Five different classes of gliders were acquired by the Academy since 1957.
+Five different classes of gliders were acquired by the academy in 1957.
 They are Sedberg T-21B, Baby Eon, Eon Olympica, Rohini and Ardhra gliders.
-All these gliders with the exception of the Baby Eon and Eon Olympics were utilized in the flying training of the cadets.
+All these gliders except the Baby Eon and Eon Olympics were utilized in the flying training of the cadets.
 The Sedberg T-21B was the mainstay of the AFTT in glider flying with each cadet being permitted a total of 60 training launches, after which 2-3 mandatory Solo Check launches were flown with the Chief Flying Instructor (CFI).
 Cadets cleared for solo flying flew one solo trip on the glider and were then formally awarded their 'Wings', exactly half the size of the official Indian Air Force wings, which were worn above the left shirt pocket of their formal uniforms.
 Sandbags were used as ballast in place of the absent instructor.

-The cadet who went solo with the lowest number of launches was usually awarded the Best In Gliding Trophy on the Guest Dining-in Night, one night prior to the Passing Out Parade.
+The cadet who went solo with the lowest number of launches was usually awarded the Best In Gliding Trophy on the Guest Dining-in Night, one night before the Passing Out Parade.
 The Air Force cadet who stood first in Ground Subjects was awarded the Sqn Ldr Vasudev Memorial Book Prize that same night.

-The induction of Super Dimona in 2001 is a watershed moment in the history of AFTT introducing a huge jump in the quality of training.
+The induction of Super Dimona in 2001 was a watershed moment in the history of AFTT introducing a huge jump in the quality of training.
 A "gliderdrome" runway was widened to 100’ and extended to 5000’ from earlier dimensions of 50’X 3000’ which is maintained within the premises of the NDA by the AFTT.
 The Air Force cadets of the academy now learn the basics of flying training at this facility on the Diamond Super Dimona HK36 aircraft.